 Ostap the Street artist

 Slava Ostap is since 1995 in Berlin and creates Street art – but not only here.
 His talent is found in Tape art, Type objects in 3D, Blanks (Cutouts), Stencil, Graffiti and much more.
-He also does commercial art and even gives Street art workshop in Berlin or elsewhere.
+He also does commercial art and even gives Tape art workshop in Germany or elsewhere.
 More to be found, here online or on the street outside.
 Have fun to explore!